Lynard05/device-data/README.md

  ___Introduction___

-The code enclosed within the attached Jupyter Notebook files is my first attempt at parsing a text document and creating visulaizations using python.
+The code enclosed within the attached Jupyter Notebook files is my first attempt at parsing a text document and creating visualizations using python.
 The txt file is the log file output from EWBF's Nvidia Miner used to mine cryptocurrencies using graphics cards.

 Besides serving as a hands on learning experience, the results obtained will help increase performance optimization and troubleshooting.